ScorpionMarcus/JS_Linter_Console/README.md

 ## Key Features

-- Takes user input for the directory containing websites to scan (e.g., `C:\inetpub`).
+- Takes user input for the directory containing websites to scan (e.g., `Z:\inetpub`).
 - Identifies JavaScript files with linting errors using ESLint and Node.js.
 - Generates a unique, timestamped text file containing linting errors for each website in the "linter_error_logs" folder.
 - Provides a clear overview of linting issues in the console output, helping developers and administrators maintain better code quality.